rocketraman/xero-java-client/README.md

+## Unmaintained - Forks Welcomed

+Connectifier was acquired by LinkedIn in February 2016.
+As a result, our accounting systems will be changing to better integrate with our new parent company and this repository will no longer be maintained.

 ## Downloading

 The library is available from the Central Maven Repository and can be used easily by many tools including Maven, Gradle, SBT, etc.